JGefroh/oneline/README.md

 * [The Internet Chuck Norris Database](http://www.icndb.com/)

 ### Multiple interfaces
 Want to talk to OneLine in the browser?
 Great!
 There's a front-end for that.
 Do you prefer the console?
 No problem - OneLine works perfectly well in the terminal.
 Want to just send texts instead?
+No problem!
+You can use it entirely through text messages / SMS.

 ### Modular architecture
 OneLine uses a plugin architecture to make adding additional functionality easy!
 It'll auto-detect any plugins you create and automatically start using them.

-# Future Plans

-I plan on adding many modules and features to it, but the initial rollout will include a basic scheduling and notification service to help me remember appointments and to-do-lists.

 # Requirements